-14. It is recognised that the implementation of the ICPs and standards relevant to group-wide supervision may vary across jurisdictions depending on the supervisory powers and structure within a jurisdiction.
-There are direct and indirect approaches to group-wide supervision.
-Under the direct approach, the supervisor has the necessary powers over the parent and other entities in the insurance group and can impose relevant supervisory measures directly on such entities, including non-regulated entities.
-Under the indirect approach, supervisory powers focus on the insurance legal entities and supervisory measures are applied to those insurance legal entities to address the group-wide risks posed by other entities within the group, including non-regulated entities.
-There may also be different combinations of elements of the direct and indirect approaches.
+- 16. It is recognised that the implementation of the Principle Statements and Standards relevant to group-wide supervision may vary across jurisdictions depending on the supervisory powers and structure within a jurisdiction.
+There are direct and indirect approaches to group-wide supervision. - Under the direct approach, the supervisor has the necessary powers over the parent and other legal entities in the insurance group and can impose relevant supervisory measures directly on such legal entities, including non-regulated legal entities. - Under the indirect approach, supervisory powers focus on the insurance legal entities and supervisory measures are applied to those insurance legal entities to address the group-wide risks posed by other entities within the group, including nonregulated legal entities.

+There may also be different combinations of elements of direct and indirect approaches.

-15. Regardless of the approach, the supervisor must be able to demonstrate that in effect, the outcome is similar to having the supervisory requirements applied directly on those entities within the insurance group from which the risks are emanating.
-This is to ensure effective group-wide supervision, which includes ensuring that all relevant group-wide risks impacting the insurance entities are addressed appropriately.
+17. Regardless of the approach, the supervisor must be able to deliver effective groupwide supervision, including that all relevant group-wide risks impacting the insurance entities are addressed appropriately.